Our traditionally bold range of Assam teas.

 What are the health benefits of Assam tea?

 This rich black tea variety boasts around 80mg of caffeine in every 250ml cup, which is why Assam leaves are a popular choice for breakfast blends.
 Such healthy doses of caffeine also make Assam tea a great alternative to coffee when you’re in need of an energy boost.
 Beyond the tea’s smooth buttery aftertaste, Assam leaves also come packed with nutrients, antioxidants, and phenolic compounds that contribute to one’s overall wellbeing.

 Some studies have shown that Assam tea is fantastic at revitalising your immunity system and is even thought to prevent some cancers.
 It’s also known to have a positive impact on brain and heart health.
 All of which are good reasons to add Assam leaves into your tea selection at home.

 Buy Assam tea online or in-store at The Tea Centre tea shops

 Here at The Tea Centre, we pride ourselves on the elite quality of our Assam teas and work hard to make them luxurious and thoroughly enjoyable.
 It’s all part of our plan to provide you with the finest tea possible.

 Making a pot or a cup of Assam tea with loose leaves is not as hard as it sounds, with easy-to-use infusers and strainers available.
-However, if you are looking for a quicker alternative, we do also offer a range of teas in silk pyramid tea bags, including black tea bags, green tea bags, and herbal tea bags.
+However, if you are looking for a quicker alternative, we do also offer a range of teas in pyramid tea bags, including black tea bags, green tea bags, and herbal tea bags.